 People want to know a few things about their therapist before making their first appointment.
 The questions that end up really mattering are:

 - Do you get what I’m going through?

 - Can you help me make things better?

 I love working with young people with anxiety because I was a young person with anxiety.
-I have walked the path of struggle and subsequent healing, and I know firsthand that the process of tackling the beast of anxiety is definitely not easy.
+I have walked the path of struggle and subsequent healing, and I know firsthand that the process of tackling the beast of anxiety takes strength and resilience.

 I do not pull coping skills out of a book to share with you that I don’t believe in and implement myself.
 My personal and professional life are sincerely dedicated to a lifelong journey of learning about ways to improve mental health and wellness.
 Put simply, I really love what I do!